It was June, 1967 and I was eight years old.

 Fran sat down at the table and was trying to speak.
 The only thing intelligible was the word “water”.
 Mother poured her a glass and I asked her if she was OK.

 She gulped down two full glasses before finally being able to say, “I’m fine”.
 She then took a deep breath, let it out through her mouth, then looked at mother and me.
 “But I think the bigger question is how’s your father?
-From the sound and smell of it, I’d say he’s pretty sick.”
+I think he’s pretty sick.
+I’ve never heard sounds like that coming from another human being!”

 We let Fran sit for a minute to compose, we then walked her to the front door and I apologized.
 She said that I should forget about it, but the experience had allowed her to rule out nursing as a possible career.